 certificate verify failed (self-signed certificate in certificate chain)

-Diagnosis took twenty minutes.
-The clean fix, two hours.
-But the real problem was not just making OpenSSL quiet again.
-The service had to work, without weakening TLS, and an external failure should not block clinical work.
+The service had to work again, without weakening TLS, while preserving an important property: an external failure should not block clinical work.

 There is a wrong answer to this problem, copy-pasted everywhere on forums, that you absolutely must avoid when you ship patient identity data over the wire.
 It fixes TLS about as well as removing the engine light fixes a car.